The Samsung Galaxy S20 Ultra doesn’t flip and it doesn’t fold, so you might ask why it costs $1,400?

 Samsung Galaxy S20 Ultra review: Verdict

-The Samsung Galaxy S20 Ultra is honestly a ridiculous phone, from the ginormous 6.9-inch display to the 108MP camera with Space Zoom.
+The Samsung Galaxy S20 Ultra is an almost a parody of the excesses of smartphone design, from its ginormous 6.9-inch display to its 108MP camera and 100x zoom.
 It’s the hypercar of flagship handsets, among sports cars.
-But when you pay $1,399, you deserve a flawless experience, and the auto-focus issues on the camera right now give us pause.

-The battery life on the Galaxy S20 Ultra is excellent, so long as you don’t use the 120Hz screen mode that often.
-And I’m glad that this phone has 5G to future-proof your purchase, provided you can get coverage where you are.
+The battery life on the Galaxy S20 Ultra is great, so long as you don’t use the 120Hz screen mode that often.
+And I’m glad that this phone has 5G to future-proof your investment, provided you can get coverage where you are.